EmreAkanak/EmreAkanak/README.md

-### Hi I'm Emre Akanak
+### Hi, I'm Emre Akanak

 **Welcome to My Profile**

-##### I'm a PhD candidate economist and data scientist with strong background in both academy and industry.
-If you want to know me more you can go throught my CV.
+##### I'm a Ph.D. candidate economist and data scientist with a strong background in both academy and industry.
+If you want to know me more, you can go throught my CV.